Basic TEFL Qualifications

 What qualifications are there for TEFL?

 No single, standard international TEFL qualification currently exists.
 In North and Central America and much of the Far East, the most important qualification is a good first degree.
-In the European Union, the British Commonwealth and much of South America and Central Europe qualification means having passed a 70-hour TEFL course (including observed teaching practice) and often, but not always, having a university degree in any discipline.
+In the European Union, the British Commonwealth and much of South America and Central Europe qualification means having passed a minimum 120-hour TEFL course (including observed teaching practice) and often, but not always, having a university degree in any discipline.

 CELTA courses are usually 4-week intensive programmes although it is sometimes possible to take the course on a part-time basis.
 In all CELTA courses, observed teaching practice is an important and integral part of the programme.